Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 ## Other changes
 * Genie lamps have default behavior from MM7 in this mod.
 I found out that randomizing it meant, for me personally, that I need to savescum for skill points.
 Other rewards were just not interesting enough.
 If you prefer Merge behavior, change option "UseOriginalGenieLamps" to something other than 1.
 * Some dungeons are duplicated (Tularean Caves, Clanker's Lab, Wromthrax's Cave, Dragon Caves in Eofol).
 That is, the dungeon is used normally as in Rev4, and clicking on the door/entrance of these dungeons (which usually gives message like "it's blocked") will move you into vanilla Merge version of dungeon.
 They are the main vessel I base my custom quests on, due to (until recently) lack of 3D modeling skills and (still effective) low creativity.
+* Celeste and the Pit magic shops offer stronger items than Bracada/Deyja ones (by default, they offered **weaker**!)

 ## Quests
 I added five new quests: